Privacy Settings

 Option 1: - Zurich

 Reach Zurich main station via a direct train (roughly 2 hours).
-You can deposit your bags at the main station and head towards the Rhine Falls.
-Spend some time at Europe’s largest waterfall, take a boat ride to the centre of the falls or view it from one of the viewing points close enough to feel the spray and hear the thunder.
+If you have a late evening flight, you can leave your bags at the station and still make the most of this day by heading to the Rhine Falls - Europe’s largest falls, either on your own or via a guided tour.
+Take a boat ride to the centre of the falls or view it from one of the viewing points close enough to feel the spray and hear the thunder.

-Of course, if you have more time, there are many other sights to see and things to do in Zurich
+Of course, if you have more time and are staying a couple of more nights, there are many other sights to see and things to do in Zurich.

-Note: The Rhine Falls charge an entrance fees of roughly CHF 5 per person as it is a protected National Park.
-The boat ride will cost additional CHF 8 to CHF 10 francs per person.
+Note: The Rhine Falls charges an entrance fee of roughly CHF 5 per person as it is a protected National Park.
+The boat ride will cost an additional CHF 8 to CHF 10 per person.

 Option 2: - Milan